MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-list-to-page.md

 ## Next steps

-In order for the site users to see data, we need to create table permissions to allow users to view data security.
+In order for the site users to see data, we need to create table permissions to allow users to view data securely.

 > [!div class="nextstepaction"]
 > [Display data securely on pages](tutorial-display-data-securely.md)